SofianeDjellouli/Exercice-Tracker-API/README.md

 2) Add exercises to a user.
 3) Get a user's exercise log.
 ## My code with comments
 This project being part of the FreeCodeCamp curriculum, the front end was already built.
-I only had to code the following files:
+I only had to code the following file:
 https://github.com/SofianeDjellouli/Exercice-Tracker-API/blob/master/server.js